Sumsum/sumsum/README.md

 # Sumsum

-**Warning: This project is very much work in progress, do not expect anything to work.**
+**Warning: This project is ~very much work in progress~ DEAD, do not expect anything to work.**

 ## Installation